Our unique analysis of the bills Garrett has sponsored and cosponsored provides insight into his position in the House of Representatives.

-From Jan 2003 to Apr 2016, Garrett missed 157 of 9,658 roll call votes, which is 1.6%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2003 to Jul 2016, Garrett missed 159 of 9,957 roll call votes, which is 1.6%.
+This is better than the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 10 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: